 - After that, you have to find the ‘Always on Display’ toggle in here.

-- You can then easily turn off always on display on your Samsung Galaxy S9 or the S9 Plus using this option.
+- You can then easily turn off the always-on display on your Samsung Galaxy S9 or the S9 Plus using this option.

 Problem 5: Optimizing and Removing Apps